cktang88/system-prompt-tester/README.md

 ## Features

 - Add, edit, and delete prompts
-- Future: Import and export prompts
+- Export all prompts as JSON file.
 - Chat with all your prompts simultaneously

 ## Usage